 After a brief chit-chat, I asked him about his occupation.
 I knew he was not working much currently, but I was very curious to find out where he got the big bucks to build that big mansion.

-“One second, be right back”, he briefly went into the kitchen and came back with two cups of hot tea – steam still floating over the edges.
+“One second, be right back”, he briefly went into the kitchen and came back with two cups of hot tea – steam still evaporating around the rim.

-“I started on the assembly line, but I was promoted to the supervisor within years”, there is a happiness in his voice as he walks down the memory lane.
+“I started on the assembly line, but I was promoted to the supervisor within years”, there is a tone of happiness and pride in his voice as he walks down the memory lane.

 “Everybody appreciated what I did for the company.
-I used to get letters of recognition all the way from Japan – our upper management headquarters.”
+I used to get letters of recognition all the way from Japan – our headquarters.”

 “So, what happened?”
 I asked curiously.

 “Outsourcing!” he did not feel any further need to explain.
-But then, after a brief pause, he spoke with a sad tone, his voice lowered, “they did not need us anymore, they found cheaper ways to do what we did, in other countries!”
+But then, after a brief pause, he spoke with a somber voice, “they did not need us anymore, they found cheaper ways to do what we did, in other countries!”

 “Oh, I see!”
 I did not know what else to say.